lexerdev/documentation/source/includes/_activity.md

 ## API Tokens

 You will need an API token to access your Activity data.
-Tokens are managed within the Settings area of the Hub, and require Manager permissions to access and manage.
-All requests require an API token to authenticate you.
+Tokens are managed within the Settings area of the Hub, and require Manager permissions to access.
+All endpoints require an API token to authenticate your requests.

 ## GET Users